KolesovAlexandr/w2/README.md

 Hello!
 This is my second project!!!
 Just look at it!
-It`s beautyful
+It`s beautyful!